path2prod/java-streams/README.md

 ### 5 - Parallel Streams

-* Compare execution time of sequential vs parallel streams for a large data set.
-Input: Generate a large list of random numbers.
-* Calculate the sum of a large array of numbers using both sequential and parallel streams.
+* Calculate the sum of a large array of numbers plus 5.
 * Find all prime numbers in a range using parallel streams.

 ### 6 - Stream Sources